arshdeep821/STATIC_TIME_COMPLEXITY_CALCULATOR/CHECKINS.md

 #### Brief description of your discussions within your team so far

-Had some ideas with regards to analyzing space complexity but much of brainstorming is still yet to be done and discucssed.
+- Had some ideas with regards to analyzing space complexity but much of brainstorming is still yet to be done and discucssed.
+- Also thought of an idea of using Infer to analyze errors within the code and creating a visualizer that states where these errors will occur and what type of error it is.
+Still a good amount of planning left to do

 #### Planned follow-up tasks

-Will hold another couple meetings to further discuss the topic and route we want to go next week.
+- Will hold another couple meetings to further discuss the topic and route we want to go next week.
+- Also will start looking at different analysis frameworks and see which one fits our use case the best
+- Finalize the idea we want to create the project around and start creating a timeline for which person will take on which task